onshape-public/onshape-ts-drawing-client/README.md

 and "--stack cad" is telling the sample which credentials to use from the credentials.json file.

-If you are working with multiple companies, you could also specify an optional argument:
+If you are working with a company, you can specify an optional argument:

 ```
   --companyId=XXXX
 ```

-to pick the correct company Id.
+to pick the correct company.

 #### Logging